td-0/Networked_CLI_Chess/README.md

 # Online_CLI_Chess

-Online_CLI_Chess is a command line based chess game that supports local and remote two player games.
+Online_CLI_Chess is a command line based chess game for Linux machines that supports local and remote two player games.

 ## Compilation/Installation
 To install, simply clone or download the repo and use the **make** command.
 Then simply type **./chess** to begin.